andrey-ushakov/esc_pos_printer/README.md

 To discover existing printers in your subnet, consider using [ping_discover_network](https://pub.dev/packages/ping_discover_network) package.
 Note that most of the ESC/POS printers by default listen on port 9100.

+**Here is a [printers tested with this library](printers.md).
+Please add your models you have tested to maintain and improve this library and to choose the right printer.**

 ## Main Features

 * Connect to Wi-Fi / Bluetooth printers